MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/docs.md

 This example is based on a [PR](https://github.com/jekyll/jekyll/pull/8201/files) for building the Jekyll docs using GH Actions instead of plain GH Pages flow.

 Note these steps around Bundler and committing and publishing to GH Pages are very low-level.
-However, this was preferred when I brought it up on the PR as it provides more control over logging and I think it also reduces dependency on actions which might not be maintained or that do things it a way that is not ideal here.
+However, this was preferred when I brought it up on the PR as it provides more control over logging and commit messages.
+I think it also reduces dependency on actions which might not be maintained or that do things it a way that is not ideal here.

 Note use of `GITHUB_TOKEN` near the end.